-What is it?
+What is online learning?
 Online learning ranges from small modules used to supplement classroom learning to entire courses and programs of study resulting in credits, certificates, and degrees.
-Education and training programs that mix classroom or lab time with online learning are often called “hybrid” programs.
-Some online learning programs follow a specific schedule, like traditional academic courses; others allow students to progress through modules at their own pace.
+Education and training programs that mix classroom or lab time with online learning are often called hybrid programs.
+Some online learning programs follow a specific schedule, like traditional academic courses, while others allow students to progress through modules at their own pace.

-Who provides it?
-College, community-based organizations and other education and training providers.
-Many colleges have started to offer their coursework online for free through Massive Open Online Courses (MOOCs)
+Who provides online learning?
+College, community-based organizations, and other education and training providers offer online learning.
+Many colleges have started to offer their coursework online for free through Massive Open Online Courses.